Author: Katrin Krämer (Passive House Institute)

 “Passive House for all” is the key theme for the International Passive House Conference taking place on 28 and 29 April 2017 in Vienna.
 A lot has happened since the world’s first Passive House was built in Darmstadt, Germany in the early nineties.
 Because Passive House buildings are suitable for all climate zones, architects and building owners all over the world are now deciding in favour of this extremely energy efficient building standard.

 “Passive House is a sustainable and cost-effective solution for the ‘Nearly Zero Energy Building’ and other national and regional requirements.
-Because it works everywhere, it offers the chance to achieve climate protection objectives with a high level of living comfort and significantly lower costs at the same time”, explains Professor Dr. Wolfgang Feist, Director of the Passive House Institute.
+Because it works everywhere, it offers the chance to achieve climate protection objectives with a high level of living comfort and significantly lower costs at the same time”, explains Professor Dr. Wolfgang Feist, founder of the Passive House Institute.

 First ever conference session on high-rise buildings